 Jason serves as Chief Executive Officer of The Hope Haven Charitable Trust, where he leads Hope Haven Rwanda, a ministry that is transforming Rwandan families through a holistic approach to education and discipleship, actively demonstrating the love, hope and truth of Jesus Christ.

-Kimberly partners with Jason while investing heavily in their five children’s education and character development.
-She is passionate about serving others in their community—and beyond!
+Kimberly partners with Jason and is passionate about serving others in their community—and beyond!
 She has served on several continents, including Asia, South America and Africa, and enjoys hosting international guests in their home.

 Jason and Kimberly also co-founded The EPICly Initiative, where they inspire EPIC living for Jesus through relationships and storytelling.